njoy/catch-adapter/README.md

 ```

 # License
-The code contained in this repository is covered by the license contained in the [LICENSE}(LICENSE) file.
+The code contained in this directory is covered by the license contained in the [LICENSE](LICENSE) file.
+The code contained in the `src` directory is contained in its own [LICENSE](src/LICENSE_1_0.txt).